AlexMaAU/Excel-Data-Clean-and-Data-Analysis/README.md

 Dataset: bike_buyers from Kaggle

 1. Use working sheet to duplicate original dataset
-2. Perform data cleaning on the working sheet
+2. Perform data cleansing on the working sheet
 3. Create Povit Table based on the working sheet
 4. Create Dynamic Dashboard based on the Povit Table